Ruffin G. Pleasant

-Ruffin Golson Pleasant (June 2, 1871 – September 12, 1937) was the 36th governor of Louisiana, from 1916 to 1920, who is remembered for having mobilized his state for World War I. Prior to his governorship, Pleasant was the Louisiana attorney general from 1912 to 1916, and the city attorney of Shreveport from 1902 to 1908.
-He was also LSU's first band director of the 11-cadet band in 1893 as was founder of the band with Wylie M. Barrow.
+Ruffin Golson Pleasant (June 2, 1871 – September 12, 1937) was an American attorney and politician who was the 36th Governor of Louisiana.
+Serving from 1916 to 1920, he oversaw the mobilization of the state during World War I. Prior to his governorship, Pleasant was the Louisiana attorney general from 1912 to 1916, and the city attorney of Shreveport from 1902 to 1908.

-Early years and education
+Early life

-Pleasant was born in the community of Shiloh in Union Parish in north Louisiana to Benjamin Franklin Pleasant and the former Martha Washington Duty.
-An earlier governor, William Wright Heard, who served from 1900 to 1904, was also born near Shiloh.
-His parents' names hence evoked the spirit of patriotism that Pleasant extolled in his public life.
-He was educated at the former Ruston College in Ruston, the seat of Lincoln Parish, from 1885 to 1886.
-He then attended Mount Lebanon College, the forerunner of Baptist-affiliated Louisiana College from 1887 to 1889.
-In 1890 he began school at the Louisiana State University (LSU) in Baton Rouge, where he became a member of Kappa Sigma fraternity.
-In 1893 he was chosen as captain of the LSU football squad and played in LSU's first match against Tulane.
-He graduated in 1894.
-Thereafter, he studied law at both Harvard College in Cambridge, Massachusetts and Yale College in New Haven, Connecticut.
+Ruffin Golson Pleasant was born in the village of Shiloh in Union Parish on June 2, 1871, to Martha Washington Duty and Benjamin Franklin Pleasant.
+His father was a Civil War veteran and served several terms as Sheriff of Union Parish and his mother was a homemaker.
+He was educated at the former Ruston College in Ruston from 1885 to 1886 and then attended Mount Lebanon College, the forerunner of Baptist-affiliated Louisiana College from 1887 to 1889.
+In 1890 he began studying at Louisiana State University where he became active in college life.
+He was a member of Kappa Sigma fraternity and was a cofounder and the first director of the campus marching band.
+He was the quarterback and team captain for the LSU football squad during their inaugural season in 1893.
+He played in the team's only game of the season against Tulane which started the rivalry between the two.
+He graduated in 1894 with a bachelor's degree and later studied law at both Harvard College and Yale College.
 He was admitted to the bar in 1899.

-Pleasant served in the Spanish–American War in 1898 as a lieutenant-colonel of the First Louisiana Regiment of Infantry.
-After the war, he launched his law practice in Shreveport, a large city by Louisiana standards which is the seat of Caddo Parish in the northwestern corner of the state.
-On Valentine's Day 1906, Pleasant married the former Anne Ector, the daughter of Matthew Duncan Ector and the former Sarah "Sallie" Parish Chew.
+Pleasant volunteered for military service after the start of the Spanish–American War in 1898.
+He served as a lieutenant-colonel of the First Louisiana Regiment of Infantry and was stationed in Florida.
+Due to the brevity of the war, he was never deployed to combat and mustered out of the Army in October that same year.
+After the war, he began his legal practice in Shreveport.
+He married educator Anne Ector on Valentines Day 1906.
+The couple had no children.